 A Guide to COVID Testing for Travel

 The world of travel is a complex one in the light of the coronavirus pandemic.
 Where’s open, what are the entry requirements, will you have to self-isolate on arrival in-destination, or when you get home?
 One of the biggest questions right now is undoubtedly around testing.
-Currently COVID-19 testing is mandatory for all arrivals into England – including British passport holders – making the travel landscape is even trickier to navigate than ever before.
-But that’s where Flight Centre comes in.
+Currently COVID-19 testing is mandatory for all arrivals into England – including British passport holders and even when travelling home from a green-list country.
+That’s where Flight Centre comes in.
 If you’re returning to the UK and are wondering what you need to do, we’re here to help.
-Check out our guide below:
+Check out our guide using the quick links below: